Now that Maia is on summer vacation, we have been using Daphne’s nap time to read and, often, to work on an art or craft project together.

-By the way, I was sceptical about melting the plastic beads in my baking dishes.
+By the way, I was skeptical about melting the plastic beads in my baking dishes.
 I half thought that they would never come out and I’d be stuck with ruined pans, but that wasn’t the case.
-As soon as the suncatchers were cool, they popped right out and didn’t leave any visible residue at all!
+As soon as a bead suncatcher was cool, it popped right out and didn’t leave any visible residue at all!

 Here are Maia’s beads, ready to be melted and fused together.